 3. Reserve lower shelves for heavier items

-Deep pantry shelves are ideal for storing sizeable items of cookware, appliances or large bags of overfill foods, as the space between top and bottom allows cooks to reach inside easily and access heavier items, reducing the risk of potential accidents.
+Deep pantry shelves are ideal for storing sizeable items of cookware, organizing pots and pans, and stashing appliances or large bags of overfill foods, as the space between top and bottom allows cooks to reach inside easily and access heavier items, reducing the risk of potential accidents.

 ‘If it’s heavy, store it low, says Richard Davonport, managing director at Davonport.
 ‘It sounds simple, but you really don’t want to be accessing heavy items overhead.’